LennartHennigs/ESPTelnet/README.md

 __Definition__
 - Use the `begin()` and `stop()` to start or stop the telnet server.
-- It needs an active WiFi connection or the ESP needs to be in softAP mode
+- It needs an active WiFi connection, or the ESP needs to be in softAP mode
+- You can set a custom port (other than 23) via the `begin()` function

 - The telnet server only allows you to connect a single client to it.
-You can use `getIP()` to get the connected client's IP address.
+- You can use `getIP()` to get the connected client's IP address.
+- You manually disconnect the client via `disconnectClient()`

 __Callback Handlers__
 - The library uses callback handlers to notify you of different telnet events